| Home | Past Group | PDF of this Trip | Trip Map |

 - Inter-town travel is covered which will be by trains and public buses.
 South Korea's public transport is excellent and very modern.

 - Not covered are Air Asia flights, in-town taxis subways or buses, meals (approx Rm100x12=Rm1200), entrance fees to theme parks, museums, etc. and travel insurance.

-- Entrance fees to museums and palaces are very reasonable.
+- Entrance fees to museums and palaces are reasonable.
 Entrances to Unesco Bulguksa is W5,000 or Rm20.
 Entrances to theme Parks Everland and Lotte World are higher at about Rm200 each.

 - Cost is subject to change depending on fluctuations in exchange rates.

 - Deposit of Rm850 is payable to confirm your place.
 If you want us to purchase the Air Asia flight tickets, please deposit another Rm1400.
 The excess will be returned.